Ryan McMahon Player Props: Rockies vs. Nationals

-On Monday, Ryan McMahon (hitting .184 in his past 10 games) and the Colorado Rockies face the Washington Nationals, whose starting pitcher will be Patrick Corbin.
-First pitch is at 7:05 PM ET.
+The Colorado Rockies, including Ryan McMahon (.184 batting average in his past 10 games), battle starter Trevor Williams and the Washington Nationals at Nationals Park, Tuesday at 7:05 PM ET.

 Ryan McMahon Game Info & Props vs. the Nationals